valsson-group/valsson-group.github.io/_pages/members/members.md

 - Austin Thompson, Chemistry -- April 2024 to May 2025
 - Keiran Nelson, Computer Science -- April 2024 to Present
 - Danielle Walder, Chemistry -- April 2024 to Present
-- Sachin Gordhan, Chemistry -- September 2024 to Present
+- Sachin Gordhan, Chemistry -- September 2024 to May 2025
 - Devin Williams, Chemistry -- September 2024 to Present
 - Ryan Lee, Texas Academy of Mathematics and Science (TAMS) -- September 2024 to Present
 - Bea Venice Jane Buhawe, Biochemistry -- March 2025 to Present